Hazardous Waste Program

 - Location of hard copies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:

-Exide is operating under two hazardous waste permits, which allow Exide to store whole batteries and hazardous waste in containers and containment buildings, treat hazardous waste in a stabilization unit and dispose of hazardous waste produced by Exide in an on-site landfill.
-Exide is also performing long-term monitoring and maintenance of a closed landfill and conducting a Resource Conservation and Recovery Act, or RCRA, Facility Investigation to define the horizontal and vertical extent of any contamination that may be present at the site.
-The status of Exide's post-closure and corrective action activities are described below.
+Exide is operating and conducting post-closure and corrective action activities under two hazardous waste permits, which allow Exide to store whole batteries and hazardous waste in containers and containment buildings, treat hazardous waste in a stabilization unit and dispose of hazardous waste produced by Exide in an on-site landfill.
+The status of Exide's corrective action activiites are described below.
 The public can review and copy paper copies of all permits, reports and supporting documents at the agency locations above.

 Exide Technologies is located on about 360 acres at 25102 Holt 250 Road, 4 miles northwest of Forest City.
 Exide operates a secondary lead smelting plant, known as the Exide Technologies Canon Hollow Recycling Center, which has been operating since at least 1975.
 Schuylkill Metals Corp., the original facility owners, became a division of Exide Corp. in 1996.
 In 2000, Exide Corp. changed its name to Exide Technologies.